grafana/grafana/docs/sources/panels-visualizations/visualizations/geomap/index.md

 You can add multiple layers of data to a single geomap in order to create rich, detailed visualizations.

+### Data

+Geomaps need a source of geographical data gathered from a data source query which can return multiple data sets.
+By default Grafana picks the first data set, this field allows users to pick other data sets if the query returns more than one.

-### Location
+### Location mode

-Geomaps need a source of geographical data.
-This data comes from a database query, and there are four mapping options for your data.
+There are four options to map the data returned by the selected query.

 - **Auto** automatically searches for location data.
 Use this option when your query is based on one of the following names for data fields.
   - geohash: “geohash”